docker/docs/content/billing/scout-billing.md

 3. Select **Settings**.
 4. Select **Billing**.
 5. Select **Add repositories**.
-6. Enter the number of repositories you want to add, then select **Purchase**.
+6. Select the number of repositories in groups of five you want to add, then select **Purchase**.

 This purchase charges your default payment method.